Education in Ontario: Residential schools in Ontario

 Residential schools in Ontario were part of the larger Canadian Indian residential school system which spanned the country.
 The Mohawk Institute Residential School in Brantford, Ontario was the oldest continually-operating residential school in Canada.
 Other residential schools also existed across the province.
 Egerton Ryerson was a key architect of the residential school system in Ontario.
 Residential schools were federally administered, meaning that the provincial government was not required to meet treaty obligations to Ontario First Nations for education.
-This saved the provincial government funds and was key to funding education in the province.
 Reserve schools continue to be funded by the federal government today under a different funding model than provincially funded schools.
 The curriculum in Ontario now includes the culture of Indigenous people, and the topic of maltreatment of Indigenous people in residential schools.